-The “non-iron shirt” – there has been a marketing explosion over the past 20 years of the non-iron shirt or wrinkle-resistant shirt it may be called.
-Chances are that if you’ve even attempted to purchase a Formal Shirt / Dress Shirt you’ve seen this promise.
+The “non-iron shirt” – there has been a marketing explosion over the past 20 years of the non-iron, or wrinkle-resistant, shirt.
+Chances are that if you’ve even attempted to purchase a Formal Shirt / Dress Shirt, you’ve seen this promise.

 So how does it work?
 What causes a shirt to have this magical attribute?
 Plus, does it differ to other attributes – like being wrinkle-resistant?
 We will explain all in this post.

 Can dress shirts or formal shirts ever truly be non-iron?
 Many shirtwearers say yes and quite happily slap on their formal shirt in the mornings before work, letting the fabric smooth out in their daily commute whilst sipping their morning coffee.
 Although, there are many traditionalists that can’t detach themselves from the iron and always need that crisp finish.
 It seems more of a matter of preference – it just depends on whether you would be satisified enough without ironing your formal shirt or any shirt for that matter.